user39201/reproducible-research_homework/README.md

 A) The data set has 33 rows and 13 columns

-B) To fit a linear model to the data, you can perform a least squares regression transformation.
+B) To fit a linear model to the data, you can perform a log transformation on the data.
+For this reason, the equation for allometric law of dsDNA is transformed to log(V) = log(B) + alog(L).
+This can be fit to the linear model y = b + mx, and have a linear regression analysis performed upon it.

 ## Instructions